GAZ Volga: First generation, the GAZ-M-21

+The first generation Volga was developed as a replacement for the 1946 GAZ-M20 Pobeda mid-size car, based on a brief issued in 1951.
+The first pre-production batch left GAZ on 10 October 1956.
+It was built in three distinct series; in total 639,478 Volgas were built from 1956 until 1970.
+There was also an estate derivative (GAZ-22) and a rare, V8-engined version developed for the KGB's 9th Directorate as an escort vehicle for motorcades.

+The first series, nicknamed the Star, was built from late 1956 until 1958.
+It was replaced by the second series, fitted with a 16-slit grille and nicknamed Akula (Shark).
+There were also continuous improvements throughout the entire production run.
+In 1962, the third series with its characteristic 36-slit grille was introduced.
+The new grille prompted the "Baleen" (Kitovy Us) nickname and became a Volga trademark for decades.
+Originally called the GAZ-M-21, the -M- prefix was a reference to Vyacheslav Molotov, after whom the Volga plant was named.
+The plant was renamed following the downfall of his career in 1957, and the -M- prefix was gradually removed from the car beginning in 1965.
+A fourth series was rejected and production of the third and final GAZ-21 continued until 15 July 1970.

+The estate was introduced in 1962 and remains rare.

 Second generation, the GAZ-24, GAZ-3102 and GAZ-3110

 Development of the planned replacement for the GAZ-21 Volga began in 1961.
-At the time, the North American automotive industry was perceived as the global leader in design and innovation, and it inevitable for its Soviet counterpart to look up to it.
-Despite Nikita Khrushchev urging his country to "catch-up and overtake America", the Soviet command economy could not afford to match the American convention of altering the car for every model year, nor were its centralised factories physically capable of doing so.
-Thus a more conservative measure was taken, where a typical car would last 7–10 years on the conveyor, typical of Europe.
-GAZ-24 Volga was planned to have such a lifetime, lasting through the 1970s.
+The GAZ-24 Volga was planned to have 7-10 year lifetime, lasting through the 1970s.
 However, even before its 1968 première, it was already behind schedule and as the USSR slipped into the Era of Stagnation, following Alexey Kosygin's 1965 Soviet economic reform, the car was to become an iconic feature of that era, both aesthetically and technically.
-Developed in the mid-1960s, and after the initial production run lasting more than a decade and a half it would go a series of modernisations and facelifts, and despite unsuccessful attempts to find a replacement (GAZ-3105, GAZ-3111 and the Siber), the car would finally be retired in 2009 - 40 years after the first series began production.
+Developed in the mid-1960s it would undergo a series of modernisations and facelifts, and despite unsuccessful attempts to find a replacement (GAZ-3105, GAZ-3111 and the Siber), the car would only be retired in 2009 - 40 years after the first series began production.

 First series — the GAZ-24 (1970–1985)

-Design of GAZ-21's replacement began in the early 1960s, and original sketches showed an evolution from the contoured body of the early 1960s to the more angular and rigid profile.
-The M24 was to introduce the popular measure economy of scale into the model range, where the same body would house different powertrains, mechanics and interior trim, and hence could me marketed as separate cars (platform sharing).
-GAZ hoped to employ this on the new Volga and a range was drawn where the entry model would carry the traditional, though modernised, four cylinder engine and manual transmission (the prototype appeared with a 120 PS 2,990 cc V6).
+Design of GAZ-21's replacement began in the early 1960s, with sketches gradually showing a more angular and rigid profile.
+GAZ planned to keep a modernised version of the four-cylinder engine and manual transmission in the base model, but a prototype also appeared with a 120 PS 2,990 cc V6 engine.
 The first prototypes were built in 1966, and a year later the car was certified for production.
-For economic reasons a V6 model, despite showing promising results, was deemed unfeasible for mass production.
-The first batch of 24 vehicles were assembled in 1968, 215 more followed in 1969 and in a public ceremony held on 15 July 1970 the car superseded the GAZ-21 on conveyor without halting it.
+For economic reasons the V6 model, despite showing promising results, was deemed unfeasible for mass production.
+The first batch of 24 vehicles were assembled in 1968 but it took until 15 July 1970 for the car to finally supersede the GAZ-21 on the conveyor belt.